-52 Astonishing Facts You Never Knew About U.S. Presidents
+52 Fascinating Facts You Never Knew About U.S. Presidents

 Which president enjoyed skinny-dipping?
 Which one befriended his burglar while in office?
 Presidents are people too, and they have been wild, wonderful, and just plain weird.